Checkmk Conference #6 goes digital. Get your tickets here!

 The reason is that Checkmk not only allows multiple independent instances (sites) to run on a single server, but it also allows multiple software versions to be installed simultaneously.
-Thereby every instance is assigned to an installed version.
+With this system each instance is assigned to an installed version of the software.
 To illustrate, we can take the following situation on a fictional server:

 Here the instance mysite1 uses version 1.2.8p11.cee, but the instances mysite2 and mysite3 use version 1.2.6p10.cre.
 The Checkmk-Version 1.2.6p10.demo is actually installed, but is currently not being used.

-This example makes it clear that an update does not simply mean the installation of a new Checkmk RPM/DEB-packet on a server.
-A more important additional step is also required.
+This example makes it clear that an update does not simply mean the installation of a new Checkmk RPM/DEB package on a server.
+Another additional step is also required.
 Let us take the following situation as an example: